SystemFw/blog/content/staging/paxos-failures.md

   single-thread, single-machine process, even though that's not the case internally.

-You might be wondering why we need to involve multiple machines when implementing a WOR, and the answer is that we want _fault-tolerance_.
-We will see exactly which faults Paxos is designed to tolerate, and under which conditions: when these conditions no longer hold, `read` and `write` will return an error or time out, but they will never give inconsistent results, linearisability is always respected.
+The reason we're implementing a WOR using multiple machines is to achieve _fault-tolerance_, and we will later describe exactly which faults Paxos is designed to tolerate, and under which conditions.
+When these conditions no longer hold, `read` and `write` will return an error or time out, but they will never give inconsistent results: linearisability is always respected.

 ## System and Fault model